-- (59) Article 13(2)(b) of the basic Regulation states that, as far as assembly operations are concerned, another condition to establish circumvention is that the parts (from Kazakhstan and Türkiye, in this case) constitute 60 % or more of the total value of the parts of the assembled product and that the added value of the parts brought in, during the assembly or completion operation, is less than 25 % of the manufacturing cost. - (60) Some Kazakh and Turkish producers bought in the RP the main input materials from Russia (birch logs, or birch veneer produced from logs, and resin).
-As logs, veneer and resin constitute 100% of the input material, value of the input material (parts brought in) exceeded the 60% threshold. - (61) This was confirmed by the findings on the cooperating Turkish producer, producing birch plywood from Russian veneer (for details, see Section 4 below).
+- (66) Article 13(2)(b) of the basic Regulation states that, as far as assembly operations are concerned, another condition to establish circumvention is that the parts (from Kazakhstan and Türkiye, in this case) constitute 60 % or more of the total value of the parts of the assembled product and that the added value of the parts brought in, during the assembly or completion operation, is less than 25 % of the manufacturing cost. - (67) Some Kazakh and Turkish producers bought in the RP the main input materials from Russia (birch logs, or birch veneer produced from logs, and resin).
+As logs, veneer and resin constitute 100 % of the input material, value of the input material (parts brought in) exceeded the 60 % threshold. - (68) This was confirmed by the findings on the cooperating Turkish producer, producing birch plywood from Russian veneer (for details, see Section 4 below).
 The findings for this company further showed that the value added was below the 25 % threshold set by Article 13(2)(b) of the basic Regulation.
-It was therefore concluded that the second criterion set out in Article 13(2)(b) of the basic Regulation was also met. - (62) SFK argued that the present investigation was only initiated on the basis of allegedly sufficient evidence regarding the transhipment of Russian origin plywood but there was no evidence in the file that would with regard to change in the pattern of trade stem from an assembly or completion operation.
-SFK considered that the Commission had no choice but to rely on SFK's data as facts available, which in its view demonstrated that the value added was significantly above 25% of the total costs of manufacturing. - (63) The Commission considered that, as set out in the initiating Regulation (Section D), it could also investigate other circumvention practices, should they be identified during the investigation.
-In this case, and as mentioned in Section 2.2 above, the Commission also investigated assembly / completion operations and concluded that the measures on imports from Russia were, amongst others, circumvented by assembly or completion operations both in Kazakhstan and in Türkiye.
+It was therefore concluded that the second criterion set out in Article 13(2)(b) of the basic Regulation was also met. - (69) SFK argued that the present investigation was only initiated on the basis of allegedly sufficient evidence regarding the transhipment of Russian origin plywood but there was no evidence in the file that would with regard to change in the pattern of trade stem from an assembly or completion operation.
+SFK considered that the Commission had no choice but to rely on SFK's data as facts available, which in its view demonstrated that the value added was significantly above 25 % of the total costs of manufacturing.